 This guide outlines the expected lifespans of most popular roofing systems for homes.
 Print it out and use it to assess the life expectancy of any roof when buying a new home or planning for future roof replacement needs in your own home.

-Right Off the Bat: A typical asphalt shingle roof will last anywhere from 15 to 25 years before requiring replacement.
+Right Off the Bat: A typical asphalt shingle roof will normally last anywhere from 15 to 25 years (and up to 30+ years in some rare cases) before requiring a replacement.

 3-tab or 25-year Shingles shingle is the most basic and least costly asphalt roofing option for slopped residential roofs.
 A typical 3-tab asphalt roof will last anywhere from 10 to 20 years, depending on the environment and slope of the roof.